opendatamonitor/ckanext-harmonisation/README.md

 After setting this up, you should be able to go to:
     http://localhost:5000/harmonisation

-In order to run  harmonisation jobs automatically you need to add a cron job that will execute the command:
+In order to execute the scheduled harmonisation jobs you need to execute the harmonisation_slave.py.
+This script can be found in the ckanext-harmonisation plugin under #controllers# folder.
+For instance, if you have installed the CKAN under the /var/local/ckan/default/pyenv virtualenv folder, you can add the following cron job to run it automatically:

-    python /var/local/ckan/default/pyenv/src/ckanext-harmonisation/ckanext/harmonisation/controllers/harmonisation_slave.py
+    30 * * * * *    /usr/bin/flock -n /tmp/slave.lockfile /var/local/ckan/default/pyenv/bin/python /var/local/ckan/default/pyenv/src/ckanext-harmonisation/ckanext/harmonisation/controllers/harmonisation_slave.py > /tmp/cronslave.log 2>&1

 Licence